elkowar/eww/docs/src/eww.md

 # Eww - Widgets for everyone!

-Eww (ElKowar's Wacky Widgets, pronounced with sufficient amounts of disgust) is a widget system made in [rust](https://www.rust-lang.org/), which let's you create your own widgets similarly to how you can in AwesomeWM.
+Eww (ElKowar's Wacky Widgets, pronounced with sufficient amounts of disgust) is a widget system made in [Rust](https://www.rust-lang.org/), which lets you create your own widgets similarly to how you can in AwesomeWM.
 The key difference: It is independent of your window manager!

 Configured in yuck and themed using CSS, it is easy to customize and provides all the flexibility you need!